Craluminum-Mods/ImmersiveCrafting/README.md

 4. **spawnParticles** (`bool`) spawn particles based on the block
 5. **toolDurabilityCost** (`int`) consume tool durability.
 6. **tooltypes** (`string[]`) list of allowed tool types.

-Currently limited to one list of tool types per block.

 ---